Skip to main content

 Frequently asked questions

-Can an American citizen buy an apartment in Paris?
+Can an American citizen buy a flat in Paris?

 Yes, without any restriction.
 France imposes no conditions of nationality, residence or visa on property ownership.
 An American citizen buys under the same conditions as a French citizen.
 Notary fees (approximately 8% for existing properties) and taxation are identical.
 The only specificity concerns financing: French banks lend to non-residents subject to a higher down payment (20-30%).